kenkellner/functional-code-ecology/methods/Reproducible_Analyses_Ecology_Methods.md

 ![](power_analysis.png)

-## Article assessment
+## Code and data availability

-We will examine each selected article, along with associated online materials, and collect several data points.
+We will examine each selected paper, along with associated online materials, and collect several data points.
-First, we will record basic information: the journal, year, and taxonomic group(s) studied.
+First, we will record basic information: the journal and year.
-Second, we will record information about the analysis; specifically, the model applied, and if available the software used.
-Finally, we will determine if the authors have made the dataset, code, or both available online.
+Second, we will determine if the authors have made the dataset, code, or both available online.
+We will record where the data and analysis code were located (appendix, database, etc.)
 We will not contact authors to obtain missing data or code, or for help with the analyses; our study is focused just on information that is already available publicly.
 At this stage we will not assess whether data and/or code are complete, just that they are at least present.

-## Reproducing analyses
+## Running paper code

-We will download code and data from each paper that is directly cited or linked to by the paper and associated online supplements.
+For each paper, we will download code and data that is directly cited or linked to by the paper and associated online supplements.
 We will not contact the authors for missing data or try to identify other sources (e.g. unlinked Git repositories).
-We will proceed through the papers in a random order, attempting to run the code and replicate the analysis, under the following conditions:
+We will proceed through the papers in a random order, attempting to run the code under the following conditions:

-* We will use the latest version of software packages unless a certain version is specified by the authors.
+* We will use the latest version of R packages unless a certain version is specified by the authors.
+* Code that uses software that is no longer available (e.g. R packages removed from CRAN) will be marked as failing to run, unless the authors accounted for this somehow.
-* Papers that use proprietary software or software that is no longer available to download will not be tested.
+* Papers that use proprietary software will not be tested.
-* We will not make any adjustments to code, even to fix minor issues, except to correctly specify file paths of downloaded data.
+* We will not make any adjustments to code, even to fix minor issues, *except* to correctly specify file paths of downloaded data.
-* We will ignore data and analyses not related to estimation of species distribution or abundance.
+* We will ignore data and analyses not related to estimation of species distribution or abundance, or that do not use R.

-For each analysis we will record:
+For each paper we will record:

-1. Where the data and analysis code were located (appendix, database, etc.)
-1. Information about the code, such as the number of lines, the file format and if it is well-commented
+* Information about the code, such as the number of lines, the number of R packages used, the file format, and if it includes comments.
-2. If the code runs as written
+* If the code runs as written.
-3. If the results we obtain match the results reported in the paper, within reasonable rounding error.

-Note that we do not plan to try to determine if the code is implemented *correctly*, just if it runs and produces the results seen in the paper.
-In the final dataset we will share with the paper, we plan on anonymizing the authors and titles of the papers.

-## Excluding data and stopping rules
+* The reasons the code failed to run, if applicable, to the best of our knowledge.

 We expect some analyses will take a very long time to run on an average laptop computer, for example simulation studies or Bayesian models with many slow MCMC iterations.
-In these cases, we will attempt to run an abbreviated version (e.g., fewer simulations) to confirm the code runs and produces output.
+In these cases, we will attempt to run an abbreviated version if possible (e.g., fewer simulations) to confirm the code runs and produces output.
 Since the results from such an abbreviated analysis would not be a fair assessment of reproducibility, these studies will be excluded from further analysis.
 This may introduce some bias against Bayesian analyses or big simulation studies.

-After reaching a maximum sample size of 200 analyses from papers with both code and data available, we will stop.
-We may adjust this sample size if the process of running analyses takes more or less time than expected, but we will not examine the data in any way before making this determination.

-If we are unable to find a minimum of 150 papers with both code and data available, we will randomly add additional papers from journals that had > 50 relevant papers available until we reach this threshold.
+## Reproducibility

+If we are able to run the code, we will record if the results we obtain match the results reported in the paper, within reasonable rounding error.
+Note that we do not plan to try to determine if the code is implemented *correctly*, just if it runs and produces the results seen in the paper.

 # Analysis

-We will report summary statistics, including overall proportion of articles that have code and data available, and proportion of these with analyses that reproduce partially and fully.
+We will report summary statistics, including overall proportion of papers that have code and data available, proportion of papers with running code, and proportion of papers with reproducible analyses.
 We will also report a breakdown by year, the frequency of different software packages used, etc.

 ## Objective 1